cyle/sigil-php/README.md

-# SIGIL-PHP
+# sigil-php

-`sigil.php` provides a class, SIGIL, to use an instance of the SIGIL database.
+`sigil.php` provides a class, SIGIL, to act as a client of the SIGIL database.

 ## Usage